rekola/radix-cpp/README.md

 ### Limitations and Future Plans

 - Maximum number of elements on 64-bit system is is 2^56
+- NaNs are sorted as they were larger than any other value
 - 32-bit support is untested
 - How to sort std::any?
 - Unordered iteration is need (e.g. for set union and intersection)